MattMS/about.mattms.info/index.md

 # About Matt

+I like to think of my life as solving issues with people, using the experience I am continually acquiring.

+## Human-friendly

 I do the [GitHub](http://mattms.github.com/) thing and enjoy some [Twitter](https://twitter.com/MattMS) banter on occasion.

-You may find me lurking around the [Web Dev 42](http://web.dev42.co/) gatherings.
+You may find me hanging about the [Web Dev 42](http://web.dev42.co/) gatherings.

 When things get serious, I always remain